Ove Sprogøe: Career

 He is probably best known for playing one of the lead roles in the Olsen-banden movies, along with Morten Grunwald and Poul Bundgaard, playing the gang leader Egon Olsen, known for his short temper, striped suit, and cigar.
 By this role he earned international fame though mostly in Eastern Europe, in the GDR and Poland he together with his colleagues became almost a cult figure.
 Among his TV roles must be mentioned his elegant and humorous ex-burglar Larsen in the series Huset på Christianshavn ("The House at Christianshavn" – the first Danish sitcom) and his role as the wise and courageous doctor Louis Hansen in the epic, historical drama-series Matador, both also shown outside Denmark.

 He was an able singer especially in shows or revues and his interpretation of Tim Spencer's Cigarettes, whiskey and wild wild women (in Danish re-creation: Fandens Oldemor – "The Devil's Great-Grandmother") almost became his signature tune.

-He was the Danish voice of the Sultan in the dub of Disney's Aladdin, having previously voiced Jiminy Cricket, both in the Danish dub of Disney's Pinocchio and in the nationally annually broadcast television special A Disney Christmas Gift.
+He was the Danish voice of the Sultan in the dub of Disney's Aladdin, having previously voiced Jiminy Cricket, both in the Danish dub of Disney's Pinocchio and in the nationally annually broadcast television special From All of Us to All of You.

 He was an actor who combined great public sympathy with the ability to remain a private person with a modest lifestyle.
 After his death it was revealed that he had been a passionate art enthusiast and had amassed a valuable collection of modern paintings.

 Shortly after his death in 2004, Nordisk Film (the company that made the Olsen Gang movies) established a scholarship for actors in his name.
 The state-owned road to The State Prison in Vridsløselille (the prison where his Egon Olsen character was a frequent "guest"), was renamed by the municipality of Albertslund to Egon Olsens Vej (Egon Olsen Road).
 On 24 October 2005, his native city of Odense named a square Ove Sprogøes Plads (Ove Sprogøe Square) in his honour.